techbrett/OfficeDocs-SkypeForBusiness/Teams/phones/set-up-common-area-phones.md

 ## Step 7 - Set up Hotline/PLAR on common area phones (optional)

 You can set up common area phones as hotline phones also known as PLAR (Private Line Auto Ringdown) phones.
-You can program this phone to autodial a pre-configured PSTN number or a directory contact when the phone handset is picked up.
+You can program this phone to autodial a preconfigured PSTN number or a directory contact when the phone handset is picked up.

 ### Turn on Hotline in the Teams admin center